-The Assembly meets of plain right each year in two ordinary sessions.
+Each Chamber of the Parliament meets of plain right each year in two ordinary sessions.
 The term of each may not exceed ninety days.
 The first session opens the first Wednesday of March and the second the last Wednesday of September.
 If the first Wednesday of March or the last Wednesday of September is a holiday, the session opens the first working day possible which follows.

-The Assembly meets in extraordinary session on convocation of its President, at the demand of the Prime Minister or of that of an absolute majority of the Deputies on a specific agenda.
+Each Chamber of the Parliament meets in extraordinary session on convocation of its President[,] at the demand of the Prime Minister or of that of an absolute majority of the Deputies or of the Senators on a specific agenda.
 The extraordinary session is closed on completion of the agenda.

-The sittings of the Assembly are public.
-However the Assembly may meet in closed session in case of need.
+The sittings of the Chambers of the Parliament are public.
+However they may be held in closed [session] in case of need.

-Except in the case of force majeure declared by the Constitutional Council, the deliberations of the Assembly are valid only if they have taken place within the confines of the Parliament.
+Except [in the] case of force majeure declared by the Constitutional Council, the deliberations of each Chamber of the Parliament are valid only if they have taken place at its seat $[\hat{a} son si\hat{e}ge]$ .